jlengstorf/lengstorf.com/content/blog/2015-11-06_time-is-not-a-resource.md

 And if you don't start this new project — and you don't have something more valuable to spend your time on — where will your time go instead?
 Idle "research" on social media?
 Reading yet another article about finding your passion[^fyp] or being more productive?[^productive] Some other clever disguise for _completely_ wasting time?

 [^fyp]:
     "I used to be miserable, just like you, until I found my passion, which is helping other people find their passion.
-You should buy my ebook on finding your passion so you, too, can find your passion — which is probably selling ebooks to other people about finding their passion."<br><br>(Sass notwithstanding, I do think you should [do what you love]({{< ref "blog/do-what-you-love.md" >}}).)
+You should buy my ebook on finding your passion so you, too, can find your passion — which is probably selling ebooks to other people about finding their passion."<br><br>(Snark notwithstanding, I do think you should [do what you love]({{< ref "blog/do-what-you-love.md" >}}).)

 [^productive]:
     Productivity is important.
 I [talk about productivity]({{< ref "blog/scheduling-maximum-productivity.md" >}}) frequently.
 But there's a point where productivity research is like turning down sex because you're too busy masturbating.